GluuFederation/docs-cb-prod/docs/source/index.md

 - Check if all Gluu Server bits are running properly or not ( identity/oxauth/idp/httpd etc. )
 - Check logs for any error.

-## Hybrid Couchbase / OpenDJ Installation
+## Hybrid backend

-If both Couchbase and OpenDJ (either locally or remote) are available, you will be asked if you want to use hybrid backends:
+If both Couchbase and OpenDJ are available (either locally or remote), you will be asked if you want to use hybrid backends:

 ```
 Install (1) Gluu OpenDj (2) Couchbase (3) Hybrid [1|2|3] [1] : 3